TonyPhipps/SIEM/Use-Cases.md

-# Use Cases Ideal for Tracking Activity in a SIEM/SOC
+# Use Case Samples for a SIEM/SOC Environment

 - Review a Knoweledge Base Article
 - Review a Policy